Building Horse Stables in Hampshire

 The Perfect Stables For A Designated Area In Hampshire

-In Hampshire you can find a wide mix of architecture styles; from historic manor houses, red brick cottages, and Mediaeval buildings to brick and flint farmhouses, historic naval buildings, and thatched-roof houses.
+Hampshire has a wide mix of architectural styles, from historic manor houses, red-brick cottages and medieval buildings to brick-and-flint farmhouses, historic naval buildings and thatched houses.

 • Weatherboard cladding

 Clad your stable block with weatherboarding to give it a traditional look.
-Timber weatherboard cladding is a common technique in historic and rural architecture in Hampshire.
-It involves installing long, overlapping boards to protect a building's exterior walls from the elements.
+Timber weatherboard cladding is common in historic and rural architecture in Hampshire.
+It involves installing long, overlapping boards to protect the building’s exterior walls from the elements.

 The Perfect Stables For An Urban Area In Hampshire

-If you live outside a designated area, like the New Forest National Park, you probably do not need to apply for planning permission, as long as you build a small stable block with a number of horses that reflects your household size.
+If you live outside a designated area, like the New Forest National Park, you might not need to apply for planning permission, as long as you build a small stable block with a number of horses that reflects your household size.

 Because the rules depend on the type of use, height, placement, boundaries, and existing buildings, it’s always worth speaking to your local authority to confirm what applies to your property.

 Choose shiplap or weatherboarding for the cladding.
-Shiplap cladding is modern, while weatherboarding has a more traditional aesthetic.
+Shiplap has a more modern appearance, while weatherboarding offers a more traditional finish.

-Will the stable block be near your home?
-Choose a pitch and covering material that matches your home’s.
+If the stable block will sit near your home, consider a roof pitch and covering material that complement the existing building.

 Where Can I Buy Stables For My Hampshire Country Or Town Home?